The history of the Amsterdam Pipe Museum

 General

 This created a double attraction: an open canal house with a unique collection, brought together as a true collector's cabinet.
-The tastefully chosen furniture such as cabinets, Venetian chandelier, long case clock, enhance the atmosphere of the house.
-The charm of the museum is also the special welcome because every visitor is guided personally.
-The collection objective had since been extended to pipes of all materials, including the non-specific Dutch meerschaum and wood, supplemented with ethnographic examples.
+The tastefully chosen furniture such as cabinets, Venetian chandelier and long case clock enhance the atmosphere of the house.
+The charm of the museum adds to the special welcome: every visitor is guided personally.
+The collection objective had since been extended to pipes of all materials, including the meerschaum and wood, supplemented with ethnographic examples.

-For the functioning of the Pijpenkabinet it was a great progress that the basement could be used as a shop, initially under the name Smokiana pipeshop.
+It was a great boon for the Pijpenkabinet that the basement could be used as a shop, initially under the name Smokiana pipeshop.
 With its own entrance and a shop window on the street, the shop could also function separately and even have longer opening hours than the museum.
-Due to this form of cultural entrepreneurship, the Pijpenkabinet was far ahead of most museums, so that the museum world sometimes looked at the shop function with a skewed eye and some suspicion.
-Nevertheless, this proved to be the right formula, partly due to the addition of a sales assortment of modern smoking pipes.
-Not only did this trigger an influx of pipe smokers, it even was found to increasingly meet a need as the briar pipe disappeared from general tobacco shops.
+Due to this form of cultural entrepreneurship, the Pijpenkabinet was far ahead of most museums - the museum world sometimes looked at the shop function with a skewed eye and some suspicion.
+Nevertheless, this proved to be the right formula, partly due to the addition assorted modern smoking pipes.
+Not only did this trigger an influx of pipe smokers, it met an increasing need as the briar pipe disappeared from generalist tobacco shops.

 Exhibition in Amsterdam

 A double showcase wall was designed for the main hall, finished in celadon green.
-Each of ten large display windows show an important aspect or cultural area of the pipe.
-The themes include pre-Columbian America, the Dutch smoking culture including accessories from the rich eighteenth century, early meerschaum pipes, porcelain figural pipes, water pipes and ceremonial pipes from Cameroon.
+Each of ten large display windows show an important cultural or regional aspect of the pipe.
+The themes include pre-Columbian America, the Dutch smoking culture (including accessories from the rich eighteenth century), early meerschaum pipes, porcelain figural pipes, water pipes and ceremonial pipes from Cameroon.
 In the centre of the room, a table with twelve leather chairs can accommodate groups of visitors by appointment.
-Interested people can get an explanation about the collection while enjoying a cup of coffee or tea.
+Interested visitors can get a tour of the collection while enjoying a cup of coffee or tea.
 Pipe smoker clubs also use this facility and can light their pipes.

-In the front room, a fine eighteenth-century cabinet contains the most astonishing curiosities in the field of smoking: artfully made pipes of glass, deer horn, shell, agate to name some unexpected materials.
+In the front room, a fine eighteenth-century cabinet contains the most astonishing curiosities in the field of smoking: artfully made pipes of glass, deer horn, shell and agate, to name some unexpected materials.
 More than a hundred hand-painted German porcelain pipe bowls can also be seen in this room looking on the canal.
 Built-in display cases in the hallway and on the landing show the sub-collections of Chinese opium pipes and tobacco pipes from the Far East.
 The conservatory with a courtyard view is reserved for the handmade pipes from Cameroon, Ghana and Ivory Coast.
-In a separate room in the secret annex, four showcases are dedicated to the clay pipe, both the archaeological finds and the nineteenth-century pipes with their entertaining design.
-The Leiden atmosphere of super specialization revives in this room.
+In a separate room in the secret annex, four showcases are dedicated to the clay pipe, both the archaeological finds and the nineteenth-century pipes with their entertaining designs.
+This room revives the atmosphere and super-specialization of the old Leiden museum.

 Collecting in Amsterdam

 In the previous period, the collection area was already international, but still focused on ceramics.
 Since the move to Amsterdam in 1995, the collection area was expanded: smoking pipes from all cultures made of any material.
-Catching up in this area was possible because many private collections and even museum collections came onto the market during that period.
-When private individuals offer a collection, they would like to get rid of everything in one sale.
-The selection process for the Pijpenkabinet follows, sometimes with the result that only a limited percentage is retained for the museum, the most interesting part of course.
+Catching up in this area was possible because many private collections - and even museum collections - came onto the market during that period.
+When private individuals offer a collection, they usually like to get rid of everything in one sale.
+Afterwards comes the Pijpenkabinet’s selection process, sometimes with the result that only a limited percentage is retained for the museum; the most interesting part, of course.

-For the Pijpenkabinet, the provenance or pedigree is part of the cultural value of an object.
+For the Pijpenkabinet, the provenance or pedigree is part of the object’s value.
 Famous collections thus became represented in the museum, including corporate collections of Niemeijer, Dunhill, Wills & Co, Austria Tabak and Seita.
-In addition, parts of private collections that never sought publicity but were known in circles of experts.
-The article on Collectors and their passion in this website tells more about the sources that the Pijpenkabinet collection has drawn from.
+In addition, we hold parts of private collections that never sought publicity but were known in experts circles.
+The article on Collectors and their Passion on this website tells more about the sources that the Pijpenkabinet collection has drawn from.

 Due to the closure of countless museum collections, also in the Netherlands (Utrecht, Kampen, Gouda, Groningen), it seems that the Pijpenkabinet stands alone as guardian of the pipe's heritage.
 At the same time, it can be concluded that the Pijpenkabinet collection has improved in quality to such an extent that it reached the top on a European scale.
 The combination of collection and documentation is completely unique within the theme of pipes and tobacco.
 The fellow museums were and are purely aimed at public visits, but do not conduct research and often do not even have an inventory.